mawoodwa/CSCE3513_TeamProject/README.md

 ## What's New?
 Some of the changes to this iteration are:
 * Fixed previous codename found not showing in UI
-* Harded database url into code
+* Hardcoded database url into code
 * Fixed error during transition to Play Game screen

 **MAJOR BUGS ARE TO BE EXPECTED**